vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Add any source-free dialects the format needs, then pass the definition to `Session::registerFormat`.
 Do not add separate module and dialect registration entry points.

-Put recognition at the start of `scan` and return an empty `ScanResult` for non-matches.
-Do not add `canScan`; it exists only for unmigrated modules.
+Put cheap recognition checks at the start of `scan` and return an empty `ScanResult` for non-matches.
+A scanner must be safe to call with any source;
+only proceed to expensive discovery or parsing after recognition succeeds.

 ### Step 2: Decide how collections are discovered